SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 And guess what - after this, the `subtype` variable will contain "directory" and the `guid` variable will contain "2558794c-f8cd-4422-b071-3b21c2922a02".
 Nice!

 In case you're wondering about the `-r` option to the `read` builtin, it's to stop any backslashes in the input being interpreted inappropriately.
-I wrote about this in a recent post on my [Autodidactics blog](https://qmacro.org/autodidactics/) blog - see [The read command](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/#readcommand) section of [Exploring fff part 2 - get_ls_colors](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/).
+I wrote about this in a recent post on my [Autodidactics blog](https://qmacro.org/autodidactics/) - see [The read command](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/#readcommand) section of [Exploring fff part 2 - get_ls_colors](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/).

+## Wrapping up this part

+We can see how the power of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) helps us prepare, execute, and handle output of executables on the command line.
+Here we put together just a few lines to help us level up and be even more efficient, by allowing us to determine our SAP Business Technology Platform account's resource GUIDs with zero effort, and use those determined GUIDs in the context of other commands.

+In part 2 we'll learn a little bit more about the Unix Philosophy and then examine alternative output formats for complex data structures and relationships; formats that are more predictable and - with the right tools - more reliably parseable.

+## Further reading and viewing

+Here's a quick list of resources that you may wish to consume, relating to what you've read in this post:

+* The replay of the SAP TechEd Developer Keynote itself: [Improve Developers' Lives: Developer Keynote and Open Discussion](https://www.youtube.com/watch?v=kOFuwDSXBZg)
+* A link to the part of that Developer Keynote replay which goes directly to the relevant demo part: [Command Line Magic](https://youtu.be/kOFuwDSXBZg?t=193)
+* The SAP btp CLI branch of our SAP Tech Bytes repository on GitHub, which has links to related blog posts: [SAP btp CLI](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-09-01-btp-cli)
+* The official place to download the btp CLI: [SAP Development Tools - Cloud](https://tools.hana.ondemand.com/#cloud)
+* A script that will download, unpack and set up the btp CLI for you: [getbtpcli](https://github.com/SAP-samples/sap-tech-bytes/blob/2021-09-01-btp-cli/getbtpcli)
+* A mini-series on the SAP btp CLI from the Hands-on SAP Dev show on the SAP Developers YouTube channel: [The SAP btp CLI](https://www.youtube.com/playlist?list=PL6RpkC85SLQDXx827kdjKc6HRvdMRZ8P5)
+* A reference manual for Bash: [Bash Reference Manual](https://www.gnu.org/software/bash/manual/html_node/index.html)
+* Documentation from the SAP Help Portal: [Setting up a Trial Account via the Command Line [Feature Set B]](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/a21360fa19714751a7c49c796d39ac3d.html?locale=en-US&state=DRAFT&version=Cloud)
+* The official SAP btp CLI documentation: [Account Administration Using the SAP BTP Command Line Interface (btp CLI) [Feature Set B]](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/7c6df2db6332419ea7a862191525377c.html?locale=en-US&version=Cloud)
+* More deep dives into Bash script arcana: [Exploring fff part 1 - main](https://qmacro.org/autodidactics/2021/09/03/exploring-fff-part-1-main/) and [Exploring fff part 2 - get_ls_colors](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/)